Lachysagit/Assesment2-Mechanic/Programming practices/Readme.md

 - regular backup:
-  By storing code and pushing to github, I have a safe backup of code even if I was to lose my files or vscode project,
+  By storing code and pushing to github, I have a safe backup of code even if I was to lose my files or vscode project.
+I also copied and saved my entire project to another seperate folder for extra caution.